Easy Treatments For Canker Sores

 Easy Remedies For Canker Sores

-- Ice: While ice won’t make even the most minuscule of canker sores disappear, it is useful enough to provide temporary relief.
-To use, gently press an ice cube on affected area.
+- Ice: While ice won’t make even the most minuscule canker sores disappear, it is useful enough to provide temporary relief.
+To use, gently press an ice cube on the affected area.

-- Vitamin And Mineral Supplements: Experts believe that canker sores are possibly caused by certain vitamin and mineral deficiencies.
-Check with your doctor to make sure that you are getting enough vitamins and minerals in your diet.
+- Vitamin And Mineral Supplements: Experts believe certain vitamin and mineral deficiencies can cause canker sores.
+Check with your doctor to ensure you get enough vitamins and minerals.
 If this proves to be difficult, consult with your medical professional about taking the necessary supplements.

-- Kick The Habit: Both cigarette and alcohol consumption tend to irritate canker sores.
-As such abstinence might prove to be a great source of relief.
+- Kick The Habit: Both cigarette and alcohol consumption irritate canker sores.
+As such, abstinence might prove to be a great source of relief.

 - Wet Tea Bag: Used tea bag can be used to provide immediate relief from canker sore.
-Tea contains tannic acid which is a natural pain reliever.
-To use, simply press the tea bag against the affected area for several minutes.
+Tea contains tannic acid, which is a natural pain reliever.
+Press the tea bag against the affected area for several minutes.